 Home Equity Funding: The easiest and perhaps the most obvious is if you own your own home, get a home equity loan.
 Most home equity loans are unrestricted so far as what you use it for.
 Home equity can usually be funded at up to 90% of the equity you have in your home.

 Lending- Based Crowd Funding: Also called Peer-to_Peer lending.
 This is becoming a very popular method of raising funds for startups.
 Your funding comes from a pool of individual investors.
 The company we partner with has a unique process of reviewing applications using machine analysis of many data points.
-Your credit score needs to be at least 620 or better (lower than most conventional lenders) but the model considerers you education, experience, employment history and other factors to develop a statistical prediction model.
+Your credit score needs to be at least 620 or better (lower than most conventional lenders) but the model considers you education, experience, employment history and other factors to develop a statistical prediction model.
 The company can fund startup businesses for as little as $1,000 and up to $50,000.
 Terms are 3-5 years, and interest rates vary from 9-30%.
 The process is fairly simple and quick.
 The most popular site for this is Lending Club

 Equity-Based Crowd Funding: You literally sell part of your company as equity to private investors.
 The good news is this isn’t like debt, there is no payback, the bad news is you now have multiple owners/shareholders.
 This option should only be considered if you are need significant funding for an innovative new business idea.
 If you every watched the TV show Shark-Tank, that is the type of businesses that are targets for this type of funding.
-There are several great equity funding sites including Kickstarter and Crowdfunder.
+There are several great equity funding sites including Kickstarter, Seedinvest, Crowdfunder and Microventure.